semuconsulting/PyGPSClient/README.md

 pygpsclient
 ```

-`pygpsclient` also accepts optional command line arguments for user ports, MapQuest API key and MQTT Client ID.
+`pygpsclient` also accepts optional command line arguments for a variety of configurable parameters.
 Type the following for help:
 ```shell
 pygpsclient -h
 ```